by Jeff Robson

 - Intuitiveness: until you get used to thinking in arrays, the new dynamic array functions aren’t as intuitive as the standard Excel functions e.g. =MATCH(D7#,D7#,0) is a weird way of saying, “Match the value of D7 in this column with the spilled array of values that start at cell D7”.

-- Unexpected Behaviour: not all functions spill and some don’t behave like you might expect them to e.g. EOMONTH and the logical functions (AND, OR, NOT) don’t spill.
+- Unexpected Behaviour: not all functions spill and some don’t behave like you might expect them to e.g. EOMONTH doesn’t spill unless you add a value to the month offset, and none of the logical functions (AND, OR, NOT) don’t spill.
 However, DATE spills, as does =(A1#>0)*(A1#<100)

 - Compatibility: like most new functions, the dynamic array functions aren’t compatible with earlier versions of Excel so some will display #NAME errors in earlier versions while others will appear are array formulas that have been entered using Ctrl-Shift-Enter (refer to Excel’s compatibility checker for more information).